-Year Ended December 2017.
-Transfers into level 3 primarily reflected transfers of certain credit products from level 2, principally due to reduced transparency of certain credit spread and yield inputs as a result of lack of market evidence.
+Period Ended December 2017.
+Transfers into level 3 for financial assets and liabilities primarily reflected transfers of certain credit products from level 2, principally due to reduced transparency of certain credit spread and yield inputs as a result of a lack of market evidence.